OlexandraKorol/BIKE-landing/README.md

 This landing page was created as a training project.

-* User can open burger menu,
+* User can open burger menu
-* Send an information on special form,
+* Send an information on special form
 * All telephone and email links are clickable
 * Fully Responsive design
 * The project is SEO friendly